AleksaMCode/AleksaMCode/README.md

 ### Hi 👋
 I'm a Software Engineering student from Bosnia.
 Besides programing, I enjoy filmmaking and eating junk food.
 I also have a [food blog 🍕🍪][aleksavscalories].

+- 🔨 At the moment I'm working on steganography tool that will allow users to deploy Canary trap.
 - 💻 Third year student at the [Faculty of Electrical Engineering Banja Luka](https://etf.unibl.org/index.php/en/home)
 - <img width="20px" src="./resources/flash-cards.png?raw=true" />&nbsp;Recently I find myself using <i>Anki</i> on a daily basis.
 - 📚 I'm currently learning about cybersecurity.